David Laws: Parliamentary career

-Laws had joined the Liberal Democrat back office at the same time as Nick Clegg while the party was led by Paddy Ashdown.
+Laws had joined the Liberal Democrats back office at the same time as Nick Clegg while the party was led by Paddy Ashdown.
 When Ashdown resigned the leadership of the party and then decided to stand down as an MP, Laws was selected for his seat.
 Both would walk the constituency in what former Royal Marine Ashdown described as mufti attire; but on election day, Laws wore tailored suits.

 After his election to parliament, Laws became a member of the Treasury Committee, and he was appointed the party's deputy Defence spokesman in November 2001.
 In 2002, he became his party's Treasury spokesman and issued an alternative spending review.

 He was the co-editor of the Orange Book, published in 2004 in so doing creating the term Orange Book liberalism.
 In 2005, he was appointed the Liberal Democrats' Work and Pensions spokesman, a position in which he was critical of the government's handling of the Child Support Agency and flaws in the tax credits system.
 He was subsequently the Liberal Democrat spokesman on Children, Schools and Families.
 He wrote a lesser-selling book in 2006, Britain After Blair.

 Shadow Chancellor George Osborne offered Laws a seat in the Conservative Shadow Cabinet, but was rebuffed, with Laws saying "I am not a Tory, and if I merely wanted a fast track to a top job, I would have acted on this instinct a long time ago."
 Following the resignation of Sir Menzies Campbell on 15 October 2007, Laws announced that he would not be a candidate for the leadership of the party.